 All appointed staff and volunteers undergo an extensive hiring process including, professional reference checks and criminal record screening.

-If you would like to find out more about working with CHC then why not visit our office or contact us on 9721 4988 alternatively you may wish to download and complete the relevant Expression of Interest Form below:
+If you would like to find out more about working with CHC then why not visit our office or contact us on 9721 4988 alternatively you may wish to download and complete the relevant Expression of Interest Form and drop it into one of our site offices:

 Email your completed form to firstname.lastname@example.org